mattznyc/mattznyc.github.io/index.md

 Here are some interesting projects I have worked on
 ## At The Springer Publishing Company

-- Laucnhed Springer's first eBook and ejournal platform Springer Publishng Connect
+* Laucnhed Springer's first eBook and ejournal platform Springer Publishng Connect
+* Review Copy request